Tim Hayes AIF®, CRPS®, AWMA®, CFS®, APMA®, CAS®, CES™, CTS™

 Someone other than one of the two kids can be named a successor trustee and be responsible for the funds’ dispersion.
 The trust can stipulate when money is distributed to which beneficiaries.
 No public filings are needed, except for the real estate’s changes in ownership, which always require a public filing.

 Trust for the Grandkids

 Besides or in place of the 529 plans, you can set up trusts for the grandkids, so you can control who gets what and when even after both of you have passed away.
 Because of the eight-year age difference, individual trusts might make more sense than a pooled trust for both.

 If they are still minors, you can provide for them in your trust and employ a property guardian or custodian by taking advantage of the Uniform Gift to Minors Act.

 Even though privacy is paramount, you will still need a will for any property that does not fit or will not do well in a trust.
 For example, in some cases, insurance companies do not like to insure automobiles that are part of a trust.

 It would be best if you also have a healthcare declaration and a durable power of attorney for health care.
 This way, you control what level of care you receive if you become incapacitated.

 One significant risk you have not addressed is if one or both of you ever need to go into a nursing home.
 Some people can reduce this risk with long-term care insurance.
 However, these policies have become expensive, and many insurance companies have left the marketplace because not as many people as was hoped were buying the policies.
 Those people who have bought policies are able to keep them.

 This presentation is a hypothetical view of financial planning items a client might see in the course of an advisory review.
 This is for informational purposes only and should not be construed as an investment recommendation or solicitation.
-Please consult a financial professional to discuss your individual situation prior to making any investment decision
+Please consult a financial professional to discuss your individual situation before making any investment decision.

 If you're concerned about your financial future, let’s talk